Here are a few tips to get you started.

 5. Pack out all of your trash

-When you’re camping, it’s important to pack out all of your trash.
-That means bringing a garbage bag with you and packing up all of your trash when you leave.
-This includes food scraps, cans, bottles, and anything else that you would normally throw away.
-By packing out your trash, you’ll be helping to keep the campsite clean and preventing pollution.
+When camping, it’s important to pack out all of your junk.
+That means bringing a garbage bag and packing all your debris when you leave.
+This includes food scraps, cans, bottles, and anything else you normally throw away.
+By packing out your junk, you’ll be helping to keep the campsite clean and preventing pollution.

 6. Use a reusable water bottle

-When you’re camping, it’s important to bring your own dishes.
+When you’re camping, it’s important to bring your words.
 That way, you won’t have to use disposable plates and cups.
-Instead, pack a set of reusable dishes that you can wash and use again.
+Instead, pack a set of reusable dishes you can wash and use again.
 This will save you money and help to reduce waste.

 8. Use eco-friendly cleaning products